 - 12.1.
 The site is a green field site on a major road junction near Holbeach.
 Most of the site is used for agriculture, although the former farm buildings in the north-east corner of the site are now used for residential purposes and light industrial uses.
 Although the site appears to be in the open countryside, it abuts the settlement boundary at a point where development of approximately 1000 houses are being promoted.
-The Local Planning Authority has indicated that it is minded to approve an application for approximately 650 dwellings on land immediately to the east of the A151, which would provide a built connection between Holbeach and the FEZ. - 12.2.
+The Local Planning Authority has indicated that it is minded to approve an application for approximately 650 dwellings on land immediately to the east of the A151, which would provide a built connection between Holbeach and the SLFEZ. - 12.2.
 The visually prominent site on the A151 and A17 will provide an opportunity to promote the modern nature of agri-food industry to passers-by and local people, whilst being accessible to residents and the services in Holbeach and providing access to visitors from a much wider area without necessitating an increase in traffic within the town itself. - 12.3.
-Paragraph 11 of the NPPF emphasises the principle of presumption in favour of sustainable Development, which is also stressed in Saved Policy SG1 and Policy 1 in the draft Local Plan.
+Paragraph 11 of the NPPF emphasises the principle of presumption in favour of sustainable Development.
 The NPPF includes core planning principles including: - Help create the conditions in which businesses can invest, expand and adapt (paragraph 80). - The need to recognise that sites to meet local business and community needs in rural areas may have to be found adjacent to or beyond existing settlements. (paragraph 84)

 - Significant development should be focussed on locations which are or can be made sustainable. (paragraph 103) - 12.4.
-The FEZ site is part of a co-ordinated growth strategy for Holbeach which will help deliver sustainable economic development to support activity in the town and the wider Greater Lincolnshire area, within the context of an actively managed pattern of growth.
+The SLFEZ site is part of a co-ordinated growth strategy for Holbeach which will help deliver sustainable economic development to support activity in the town and the wider Greater Lincolnshire area, within the context of an actively managed pattern of growth.
 Adoption of the LDO is part of the Local Planning Authorities' drive to deliver new employment development. - 12.5.
 Paragraph 80 of the NPPF stresses the government's commitment to securing economic growth to create jobs and prosperity, taking into account both local business needs and wider opportunities for development.
-The FEZ will deliver the aspirations of The Greater Lincolnshire Agri Foods Sector Plan 2014-20 and meet the needs identified in the Humber and Greater Lincolnshire Area Business Premises Study 2015.
-Saved Policies SG2 - Distribution of Development and SG3 - Settlement Hierarchy and Policy 2 of the emerging South-East Lincolnshire Local Plan highlight the role and importance of Holbeach in the local area, due to its size, the services it provides to a wide hinterland and the specific importance arising from the presence of the University of Lincoln Holbeach Campus.
-The LDO will reinforce these strategic aims, generally, whilst also being in general conformity with saved policy EC1 - Major Employment Areas and Policy 7 - Improving South East Lincolnshire's Employment Land Portfolio of the draft Local Plan (Policy 7 specifically identifies the site as a potential employment allocation). - 12.6.
-The FEZ may generate some local requirements for retail/town centre uses, especially in relation to restaurants, cafes, and conference facilities.
+The SLFEZ will deliver the aspirations of The Greater Lincolnshire Agri Foods Sector Plan 2014-20 and meet the needs identified in the Humber and Greater Lincolnshire Area Business Premises Study 2015.
+Policy 1 - Settlement Hierarchy and Policy 7 of the South-East Lincolnshire Local Plan (2019) highlight the role and importance of Holbeach in the local area and the SLFEZ site specifically, due to its size, the services it provides to a wide hinterland and the specific importance arising from the presence of the University of Lincoln Holbeach Campus.
+The LDO will reinforce these strategic aims, generally, whilst also being in general conformity with Policy 7 -Improving South East Lincolnshire's Employment Land Portfolio of the Local Plan. - 12.6.
+The SLFEZ may generate some local requirements for retail/town centre uses, especially in relation to restaurants, cafes, and conference facilities.
 The level and variety of main town centre uses proposed should be ancillary to the main uses on the site and should not have an adverse impact on the vitality of Holbeach Town Centre.